ai-dock/python/README.md

 Browse [here](https://github.com/ai-dock/python/pkgs/container/python) for an image suitable for your target environment.

-You can also self-build from source by editing `.env` and running `docker compose build`.

 Supported Python versions: `all` `3.11`, `3.10`, `3.9`, `3.8`, `2.7`

 Supported Platforms: `NVIDIA CUDA`, `AMD ROCm`, `CPU`

+## Building Images

+You can self-build from source by editing `docker-compose.yaml` or `.env` and running `docker compose build`.

+It is a good idea to leave the source tree alone and copy any edits you would like to make into `build/COPY_ROOT_EXTRA/...`.
+The structure within this directory will be overlayed on `/` at the end of the build process.

+As this overlaying happens after the main build, it is easy to add extra files such as ML models and datasets to your images.
+You will also be able to rebuild quickly if your file overrides are made here.

 ## Run Locally